RibirX/Ribir/canvas/src/readme.md

 # Canvas

-`Canvas` is a vector font and 2d/3d graphic library, the main goal is as a fast render for `Holiday`.
+`Canvas` is a vector font and 2d/3d graphic library, the main goal is as a fast render for `Ribir`.

 ## Design